Guest post about oil pulling by Dan Greene

 - high blood pressure

-Research proving some of the benefits of Oil Pulling
+Scientific research proving some of the effects of Oil Pulling

 This study, published in 2009, showed a reduction in plaque-induced gingivitis due to oil pulling.